sounar97/personalportfolio/README.md

 # personalportfolio
-This code is of m personal portfolio website and is been hosted through firebase
+This code is of my personal portfolio website  created using html,css and javascript and is been hosted through firebase